tu-duong/exploratory-data-analysis-in-R/README.md

-# Exploratory Analysis in R
+# Exploratory Data Analysis in R
 This is the final project